 2. UTEP ADA Parking Permit

 General ADA parking information

 Disabled Parking Areas are enforced every day, 24 hours a day.
-A Class H, UTEP ADA parking permit allows the holder to park in any ADA space in the color zone designated by the permit except for those spaces specifically marked as reserved.
+A State issued ADA placard, UTEP ADA parking permit allows the holder to park in any ADA space in the color zone designated by the permit except for those spaces specifically marked as reserved.
 Annual permit fees will be assessed based on the zone requested.
 UTEP parking permits are not required on weekends and holidays unless indicated by signage.
 However, an ADA license plate or ADA identification placard and a UTEP ADA parking permit are required at all times to park in any UTEP ADA parking space.

 Designated ADA spaces may only be used by individuals who have met the requirements of State law and whose vehicles display the proper State issued identification device along with a UTEP ADA parking permit.
 All individuals with disabilities requesting to park in UTEP ADA parking spaces are asked to register their vehicles on campus to avoid delays at the entrance gates and to assist the University in assessment of the need for disabled parking spaces.

 Obtaining a UTEP ADA parking permit